Transparent Ceramics (Al2O3)

 Diamond Enhanced Carbide (DEC)

 DEC material is a novelty on the tool material market.
 It is based on the latest achievements in material engineering, providing very high wear resistance.
-Thanks to the enrichment of tungsten carbide with diamond, using PPC technology, this material exceeds the life of conventional tungsten carbide many times, giving way only to PKD tools but offering lower price.
+Thanks to the enrichment of tungsten carbide with diamond, using PPC technology, this material exceeds the life of conventional tungsten carbide many times, giving way only to PCD tools but offering lower price.
 Due to the wide range of possibilities of shaping DEC microstructure and therefore its properties, the potential applications include woodworking, mining, ceramic processing or road surface milling.